yacine-baghli/ClearBorder/README.md

 **AI-powered customs clearance that chains Live Translate, a persistent CaseFile, and Computer Use into one agent pipeline — so shipments clear faster and nothing gets lost between days.**

-> Built for the RAISE Hackathon 2025 — Polytechnique
+> Built for the RAISE Hackathon 2026

 ---